MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 1. Open the **Machine Ordering App**

 1. Select two machines of value greater than $400.
-For example the **Smart Brew 300**.
+For example, the **Smart Brew 300**.

 1. Select **Compare 2 items**.